MichelleRS/onboarding-copy-a-website/README.md

 ## Project Planning

 -   Markup expected layout and name [complete]
--   Layout header container with flexbox and grid
+-   Layout header container with flexbox and grid [complete]
--   Style main container
+-   Layout main container with flexbox and grid [complete]
 -   Build HTML
 -   Style with grid and flexbox